+25% monthly increase in appointments

 Google Ads is a powerful tool in digital marketing, enabling businesses to reach a broad and highly targeted audience.
 It plays a crucial role in driving website traffic, increasing brand visibility, and generating leads or sales, making it an integral part of any comprehensive digital marketing strategy.

 Google Ads, formerly known as Google AdWords, is a pay-per-click advertising platform that allows businesses to display their ads in Google’s search results and on the Google Display Network.
-Advertisers bid on keywords relevant to their products or services, and when users search for those terms, the ads appear at the top of the search results or on partner websites.
+Advertisers bid on keywords within ad groups relevant to their products or services, and when users search for those terms, the ads appear at the top of the search results or on partner websites.

 The platform’s precise targeting options and flexibility in budget management make it a powerful tool for driving website traffic, generating leads, and increasing sales.
 With careful planning and optimisation, Google can be a highly effective means of reaching your target audience and achieving your marketing goals.
+The main objective of Google ads is to improve a businesses online presence.

-Pay-per-click (PPC) marketing, particularly in the context of Google Ads, is a digital advertising model where advertisers pay a fee each time their ad is clicked by a user.
+Pay-per-click (PPC) marketing, particularly in the context of Google Ads, is a paid media digital advertising model where advertisers pay a fee each time their ad is clicked by a user.
 It’s a way to purchase visits to your website rather than earning them organically through search engine optimisation (SEO).

 Advertisers bid on specific keywords related to their products or services, and when users enter those keywords into Google’s search engine, the ads are displayed.
 The ad placement is determined by a combination of the bid amount and the ad’s relevance and quality.